daviskeene/Portfolio/blog/files/laymans-contact-tracing.markdown

 The coronavirus, from what we know, is unique in that is has an [extremely long incubation period](https://www.cdc.gov/coronavirus/2019-ncov/hcp/clinical-guidance-management-patients.html).
 This means that people who have been infected with the virus may not show symptoms for 14 days, by which point they've been infecting other people without even knowing it.
-To the virus, there are 4 kinds of people: those who haven't been infected, those who have been infected and are infecting others, those who have been infected and are in quarantine, and those who have had the coronavirus and cannot recieve it / transmit it anymore (either because they have recovered or died).
+To the virus, there are 4 kinds of people: those who haven't been infected, those who have been infected and are infecting others, those who have been infected and are in quarantine, and those who have had the coronavirus and cannot receive it / transmit it anymore (either because they have recovered or died).

 One of the biggest challenges is knowing when a person should begin to self-quarantine to prevent the spread of the virus.
 And the most effective method is by telling people when they have been exposed to a COVID-19 positive person.
 As of right now, it's advised by the CDC to contact people that you've been in proximity with should you receive a positive diagnosis, but that means that you're only notifying people you personally know.
 What about